kenchareddyh/aTeam11MilkWeights/README.md

 Things to do:
  - create the data structure
  - create manager for data structure
+      - create a parser
+      - create a method that gets the milk weight total
+      - create a method that gets the milk weight percentage
  - create the main class that displays data struture
+      - create and finish add data
+      - create and finish read data
+      - create and finish generate report

+Bug reports:
+ - exception thrown when invalid commands put into the text field for generate report
+ - items in generate report are not sorted
+ - exception thrown when invalid report is fed into add data